QS-21: Sources

+Tree bark

-Isolation of QS-21 destroys the soap bark tree, which has resulted in regulation of the tree by the governments where it is grown.
-A semi-synthesis strategy relies on purifying the prosapogenin (triterpene and branched trisaccharide) part of the molecule and adding the rest of QS-21 synthetically; this is reported to increase the yield by 2 orders of magnitude.
+Isolation of QS-21 destroys the soap bark tree, prompting governments to regulate industrial extraction.
+The United States has invoked the 1950 Defense Production Act to preserve vaccine raw materials for its own companies.

+A semi-synthesis strategy from 2013 relies on purifying the prosapogenin (triterpene and branched trisaccharide) part of the molecule and adding the rest of QS-21 synthetically, doubling the yield over simple isolation (amount produced from a given amount of tree bark).
 This semi-synthetic approach has also facilitated experimentation with alternative acyl chain compositions.